wein.plus

 Log in Become a Member

-Area classified as Cru (top appellation) in the northern section of the Rhône on the right bank.
-The name means "roasted or fried slopes" and describes the hot, dry climate or the sun-drenched vineyards (analogous to the Cornas appellation further south).
-The area is one of the oldest wine-growing regions in France.
-The Romans were already cultivating vines here at the turn of the century and one of the first lovers of wine was the famous Roman poet Martial (40-102).
+An area classified as a cru (top appellation) in the northern section of the Rhône on the right bank.
+The name means "roasted or fried slopes" and describes the hot, dry climate and the sun-drenched vineyards (similar to the Cornas appellation further south).
+The region is one of the oldest wine-growing areas in France.
+The Romans were already cultivating vines here at the turn of the century and the famous Roman poet Martial (40-102) was a wine lover.
 The vineyards cover around 300 hectares of vines and are divided into three sub-areas.
-These are Tupin et Semons in the south, the central area around Ampuis and Verenay, and St-Cyr-Sur-Le-Rhône in the north.
-There is a legend surrounding the two sites in the central area, Côte Brune (ferruginous clay) and Côte Blonde (calcareous).
-Here, in the 16th century, the feudal lord Maugiron is said to have bequeathed the property to his two daughters, one of whom was blond and the other brunette.
-The two soil types produce wines with different characters.
+These are Tupin et Semons in the south, the central area around Ampuis and Verenay and St-Cyr-Sur-Le-Rhône in the north.

 Voices of our members